 - The price difference can be pretty big depending on which provider you choose.
 Branch has a different pricing structure than the rest as it is dependent on the monthly active users while the others are priced according to the number of installs acquired (organic included)

 - When just starting out, it might make more sense to go with Kochava or Branch, as they can be more cost-effective.
-AppsFlyer costs more than others and is rather suited for bigger businesses, but it is also the most reliable, user-friendly and gives you more advanced features than the rest.
+Singular can be a great option as well as they have a decent free tier option.
+AppsFlyer costs more than others and is rather suited for bigger businesses, but it is also the most reliable and gives you more advanced features than the rest.

 - The pricing depends a lot on your app’s specifics as well so it makes sense to do your own investigation and see what each provider can offer to you.